-Assets, that are stated at amortised cost, are reviewed at each balance sheet date to determine whether there is objective evidence of impairment.
-If any such indication exists, an impairment loss is recognised in the Income Statement as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the financial asset's original effective interest rate.
+Assets that are stated at amortised cost, are reviewed at each balance sheet date to determine whether there is objective evidence of impairment.
+If any such indication exists, an impairment loss is recognised as the difference between the asset's carrying amount and the present value of the recoverable amount.